uc-cdis/indexd/README.md

 GUIDs are primarily used to track the current location of data as it is moved or copied from one location to another.
 The GUID itself is at minimum 128-bits, as a [UUID](https://tools.ietf.org/html/rfc4122.html) is used as the base.
 Additionally, a prefix can be prepended to this UUID, which lengthens the identifier even further (this is used primarily to assist in [distributed resolution](#distributed-resolution-utilizing-prefixes-in-guids)).
 If you want a shorter identifier, you can use the aliases defined above to create a different, unique mapping to GUIDs.

-Data GUIDs are structured as follows:
+Data GUIDs with a prefix are structured as follows:

-`dg.[prefix]/[128 UUID]`
+`dg.[resourceId]/[128-bit UUID]`

-* All data guids begin with the prefix: dg
+* All data GUIDs with optional prefixes begin with the characters: `dg`
-* The second component in a data GUID is a prefix which is a unique string that identifies a resource that can resolve the data GUID.
+* The second component in a data GUID is a unique string that identifies a resource that can resolve the data GUID.
 Prefixes are assigned by the [Open Commons Consortium](http://occ-data.org/).
 There is no charge for being assigned a data GUID prefix, but the organization that is assigned the prefix must